Vehicle Cost Calculator

 Why does depreciation matter for gig driving?

 Depreciation is often the largest hidden cost.
-A $20,000 car driven 20,000 miles/year for gig work might depreciate $4,000 annually - that's $0.20/mile.
-Many drivers don't realize they're essentially spending their car's value.
+A $20,000 car driven 20,000 miles/year for gig work might depreciate $4,000 annually - that is $0.20/mile.
+Many drivers do not realize they are effectively spending their car's value.

 What is the IRS mileage deduction rate?

-The 2024 IRS standard mileage rate is $0.67/mile.
+The 2026 IRS standard mileage rate is $0.725/mile.
 This rate is designed to cover all vehicle costs including gas, depreciation, maintenance, and insurance.
 For most gig drivers, this deduction significantly reduces taxable income.

 Should I buy a new or used car for gig work?

 Used vehicles (3-5 years old) are typically more cost-effective for gig work.
-They've already absorbed major depreciation.
+They have already absorbed major depreciation.
 Focus on reliability and fuel efficiency - a used Toyota Prius is a popular choice.